Saturday 19 July 1941

 It may seem ages ago that America was quite unanimous, and vociferous, in its cry of "Never Again," meaning there would be no toleration of effort to move our country into another European.
 But it was really only two years ago when memories of our last experience in Europe were still sufficiently clear to let us see what folly it would be to let ourselves be taken again into the wringer across the Atlantic.He warns against allowing the military and President Roosevelt to "ignore the restrictions written by Congress as to where our boys shall and shall not be sent, without a declaration of war by Congress."

 "Arizona Bound" is released.
-Directed by Spencer Gordon Bennet and starring Buck Jones and Tim McCoy, it follows the adventures of a retired Federal Marshal who turns to driving a stagecoach full of gold and is accused of stealing it after it is robbed.
+Directed by Spencer Gordon Bennet and starring Buck Jones and Tim McCoy, it follows the adventures of a retired Federal Marshal who takes a job driving a stagecoach full of gold and is accused of stealing it after it is robbed.

 Future History: Florencia Bisenta de Casillas-Martinez Cardona is born in El Paso, Texas.
 In the early 1960s, she adopts the stage name "Vicki Carr."
 As Carr, she signs with Liberty Records in 1962 and has a minor hit single with "He's A Rebel."
 She goes on to a very successful run during the 1960s that includes ten singles and 13 albums on the pop charts.
 In the 1980s onward, Carr focuses more on recording Latin music.
 Carr continues to record as of 2018.